Nastel/jkool-client-java-api/README.md

 ```

 ### Streaming with Python
 Streaming data using Python "requests" object.
-Details on the Python Request can be found [here](http://docs.python-requests.org/en/latest/user/quickstart/).
 Below is an example:

 ```python
 import requests